Skip to content

 deployBuildEnvironment [ --env-file envFile ] [ --debug ] [ --first ] --home deployPath --id applicationId --application applicationPath [ --target targetPackage ]

-Loads ./.build.env if it exists.
+Deploy to a host Loads ./.build.env if it exists.
 Not possible to deploy to different paths on different hosts, currently.
 Hosts are assumeed to be similar.

 Arguments

-• --env-file envFile - Optional.
-File.
+• --env-file envFile - File.
+Optional.
 Environment file to load - can handle any format.

-• --debug - Optional.
-Flag.
+• --debug - Flag.
+Optional.
 Enable debugging.

-• --first - Optional.
-Flag.
+• --first - Flag.
+Optional.
 When it is the first deployment, use this flag.

-• --home deployPath - Required.
-Directory.
+• --home deployPath - Directory.
+Required.
 Path where the deployments database is on remote system.
 Uses

-• --id applicationId - Required.
-String.
+• --id applicationId - String.
+Required.
 If not specified, uses environment variable loaded from .build.env, or APPLICATION_ID environment.

-• --application applicationPath - Required.
-String.
+• --application applicationPath - String.
+Required.
 Path on the remote system where the application is live.
 If not specified, uses environment variable loaded from .build.env, or APPLICATION_REMOTE_HOME environment.

-• --target targetPackage - Optional.
-Filename.
+• --target targetPackage - Filename.
+Optional.
 Package name usually an archive format.
 If not specified, uses environment variable loaded from .build.env, or BUILD_TARGET environment.
 Defaults to app.tar.gz.

 Return codes